 Dyson Supersonic Hair Dryer

 It’s meant to protect the hair from heat damage and leave it looking and feeling healthy, shiny and silky smooth.

 You may be familiar with the Dyson brand as the king of the vacuum cleaner, and you may even have one currently hanging up in your cupboard.
-With such

-(1), it would make sense for Dyson to use their expertise to create another standard household appliance – the hair dryer.
+With such innovative high-tech technology, it would make sense for Dyson to use their expertise to create another standard household appliance – the hair dryer.

-Before we go any further, price-wise, the Dyson Supersonic is definitely on the upper end of the spectrum.
+Price-wise, the Dyson Supersonic is definitely on the upper end of the spectrum.
 With an average hair dryer costing you about $30, the Dyson will cost you around $400.

 It has an impressive High Speed, brushless, digital V9 motor that allows the Supersonic to be six times faster, a third of the weight, and half the size of a regular hairdryer.